dougissi/wordle-replay-react/docs/markdown/news/2024-05-31_nyt_wordlearchive.md

 They finally did it.
 The New York Times launched their own [Wordle Archive](https://wordlearchive.com/).
-It's full of advertisements.
-It also uses _a ton_ of memory.
+The initial version that launched was so full of full of advertisements that it was basically unusable.
+It also used _a ton_ of memory, enough that could slow a user's whole computer down.
+But they've cleaned it up since then, and I'm happy about that for the community.
+I'm sure they'll continue to improve it in the future.

+Perhaps they'll even glean some inspiration from Wordle Replay!